alt-glitch/blog/content/posts/making-rl-envs.md

 ---
 I've been contributing to Prime Intellect's Environment Hub the past few weeks.
 RL environments have recently caught my fancy.
 They can be surprisingly complex and fun to create.

-In this blog I aim to speed run explaining what RL environments, verifiers framework are as well as dive into creating an environment for benchmark called [AgentDojo](https://agentdojo.spylab.ai/).
+In this blog I aim to speedrun explaining what RL environments, verifiers framework are as well as dive into creating an environment for benchmark called [AgentDojo](https://agentdojo.spylab.ai/).

 ## What are RL environments?
 RL environments are glorified obstacle scenarios for LLMs to operate in and get evaluated or trained on.
 Think of them as hamster mazes for LLMs where if they do well in a maze you give them a little treat, during training run, ultimately hoping to pavlov them into learning how to solve the mazes in a general manner.

-How you "pavlov" these LLMs is a whole nother blog post, but if you read about DeepSeek+GRPO and RLVR you'll find enough of a rabbit hole to learn how given a "treat" (aka positive reward) these LLMs are tuned to "learn" better.
+How you "pavlov" these LLMs is a whole other blog post, but if you read about DeepSeek+GRPO and RLVR you'll find enough of a rabbit hole to learn how given a "treat" (aka positive reward) these LLMs are tuned to "learn" better.

 RL environments are interesting because you're essentially defining the maze, the rewards and how the LLM rolls out through it.
 Defining a good maze means understanding a good abstraction of the problem the LLM should get better at.